m-zakrzewska/projects/README.md

 1. Clusterization and classification on hepatitis dataset:

-The report in html (made in *RMarkdown*) shows little data exploration, clusterization with PAM, DIANA, AGNES and K-prototypes methods and classification if the patiend died/lived by Logistic Regression, AdaBoost and Decision Trees.
+The report in html and pdf (made in *RMarkdown*) shows little data exploration, clusterization with PAM, DIANA, AGNES and K-prototypes methods and classification if the patiend died/lived by Logistic Regression, AdaBoost and Decision Trees.

 ## Python